thiswallz/AngularTestStyleGuide/README.md

 - See more details in [`blog-post.component.spec.ts`](https://github.com/thiswallz/AngularTestStyleGuide/blob/master/src/app/blog/blog-post/blog-post.component.spec.ts)

   > Why?
-This ensures that you can run the unit test faster(Important item, if you want to use CI/CD) and without side-effects focusing just in the unit test not an integration test
+This ensures that you can run the unit test faster(Important item if you want to use CI/CD) and without side-effects focusing just in the unit test not an integration test

 ```javascript
 // bad